khalilhenoud/library/library/doc.md

 *_end
 *_advance
 *_deref

-type interface:
-*_def           returns/sets a default initialized instance of the type *_is_def        returns whether the instance is equivalent to the default type *_setup         constructor
-*_cleanup       destructor
-*_replicate     copy, controls how the type does copy; i.e: deep vs shallow
-*_fullswap      move/swap.
-*_serialize     write the content to a byte stream *_deserialize   read the content from a byte stream *_hash          used, when it exists, for hashmaps and the likes

-to be finalized:
-*_guid          unique guid associated with the container *_size          size of the data struct itself *_inner_guid    [meta type only] : unique guid assocaited with the type the
-                structs holds. like a unique ptr to int32_t

 NOTE: type interface functions are optional in a lot of cases. for example if the replicate function is missing, the elements of such types are replicated